LibreCAD/docs/guides/annotate.rst

     Additional information can be found in the :ref:`Drawing Setup <drawing-setup>` and :ref:`Printing <printing-guide>` guides.

-.. tip:: Rules for Dimensioning
+.. admonition:: Tip - Rules for Dimensioning

     A few rules will help to ensure dimensions are accurate, legible and complete: